boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

 'domain-name':
 : Provides a domain name of the server per {{Section 3.3 of !I-D.ietf-opsawg-tacacs-tls13}}.

+'sni-enabled':
+: Controls activation of Server Name Indication (SNI) ({{Section 3 of !RFC6066}}).
+This paramter can be used only if a domain name is provided.

 'client-identity':
 : Specifies the identity credentials that the client may present when establishing a connection to a server.
 Client identities can be configured at the top level and then referenced for specific server instances.
 Alternatively, client identities can be configured explicitely under each server instance.